quizbowl/collegecalendar/map.md

 layout: page
 ---

 This map aims to portray the typical size of the college quizbowl circuit at a glance.
 (No actual data is being plotted here;
-regions and points are guesses based on attendance at recent tournaments (circa 2019).
+regions and points are guesses based on attendance at recent tournaments (circa December 2025).
 Please submit errata to the [GitHub repository](/about/).)

 The geographic regions represented on this map are not intended to be normative in any way.